Flower: A Friendly Federated Learning Research Framework: Background and Related Work

-FL builds on a vast body of prior work and has since been expanded in different directions. \cite{DBLP:conf/aistats/McMahanMRHA17} introduced the basic federated averaging (FedAvg) algorithm and evaluate it in terms of communication efficiency. \cite{47976} followed by providing details as to scalability considerations of a Google-internal FL system.
-The optimization of distributed training with and without federated concepts have been covered from many angles \cite{Dean:2012:LSD:2999134.2999271,DBLP:journals/corr/abs-1807-11205,DBLP:journals/corr/abs-1810-11787,DBLP:journals/corr/abs-1802-05799,Dryden:2016:CQD:3018874.3018875}.

-There is also active work on privacy and robustness improvement for FL: A targeted model poisoning attack using Fashion-MNIST~\cite{xiao2017} (along with possible mitigation strategies) was demonstrated by \cite{DBLP:journals/corr/abs-1811-12470}. \cite{45428} proposes an attempt to translate the idea of differential privacy to deep learning.
+FL builds on a vast body of prior work and has since been expanded in different directions.
+McMahan et al.~\yrcite{DBLP:conf/aistats/McMahanMRHA17} introduced the basic federated averaging (FedAvg) algorithm and evaluated it in terms of communication efficiency.
+There is active work on privacy and robustness improvements for FL: A targeted model poisoning attack using Fashion-MNIST~\cite{xiao2017} (along with possible mitigation strategies) was demonstrated by Bhagoji et al.~\yrcite{DBLP:journals/corr/abs-1811-12470}.
+Abadi et al.~\yrcite{45428} propose an attempt to translate the idea of differential privacy to deep learning.
 Secure aggregation~\cite{Bonawitz:2017:PSA:3133956.3133982} is a way to hide model updates from ``honest but curious" attackers.
-Robustness and fault-tolerance improvements at the optimizer level are commonly studied and demonstrated, for example by Zeno~\cite{pmlr-v97-xie19b}.
+Robustness and fault-tolerance improvements at the optimizer level are commonly studied and demonstrated, e.g., by Zeno~\cite{pmlr-v97-xie19b}.
+Finally, there is an increasing emphasis on the performance of federated optimization in heterogeneous data and system settings~\cite{smith2017federated, li2018federated, li2019fair}.

-Most of these approaches have in common that they implement their own systems to obtain the described results.
-The main intention of Flower is to provide a framework which would (a) allow to perform similar research using a common framework and (b) enable to run those experiments on a large number of real mobile devices.
+The optimization of distributed training with and without federated concepts has been covered from many angles \cite{Dean:2012:LSD:2999134.2999271,DBLP:journals/corr/abs-1807-11205,DBLP:journals/corr/abs-1810-11787,DBLP:journals/corr/abs-1802-05799,Dryden:2016:CQD:3018874.3018875}.
+Bonawitz et al.~\yrcite{47976} detail the system design of a large-scale Google-internal FL system.
+TFF~\cite{tensorflowfed}, PySyft~\cite{DBLP:journals/corr/abs-1811-04017}, and LEAF~\cite{caldas2018leaf} propose open source frameworks which are primarily used for simulations that run a small number of \textit{homogeneous} clients.
+Flower unifies both perspectives by being open source and suitable for exploratory research, with scalability to expand into settings involving a large number of \textit{heterogeneous} clients.
+Most of the mentioned approaches have in common that they implement their own systems to obtain the described results.
+The main intention of Flower is to provide a framework which would (a) allow to perform similar research using a common framework and (b) enable to run those experiments on a large number of \textit{heterogeneous} devices.